Rise Above This: Music video

 The music video, directed by Tony Petrossian who also directed the "Fake It" video, debuted on MTV2 and MTV2's website on April 5, 2008.
 During filming, the band had to try performing three times due to Morgan's difficulty from keeping himself from crying.
 The video's storyline revolves around a depressed boy who decides to commit suicide by jumping off a building.
 As he falls, his family, including Morgan, falls with him.
 Then, during the bridge and the rest of the song, everyone in the family bounces back up.
-It has a Suicide Hotline number at the end of the video on television airings in America as well as a picture of Shaun Morgan's younger brother.
-Shaun's brother, Eugene, actually jumped from an 8th floor window of the hotel that the band was currently staying at while on tour.
+It has a suicide hotline number at the end of the video on television airings in America as well as a picture of Shaun Morgan's younger brother.
+Shaun's brother, Eugene, actually jumped from the 8th floor window of the hotel that the band was currently staying at while on tour.
 Eugene was pronounced dead at the scene.